Polaris Project

 Polaris Pitch (3 credits)

-Students will enroll in a Polaris Pitch course offered by the academic Center in which they will be undertaking their projects.
-In this course, they will work intensively on producing and pitching a polished proposal.
-Students will present plans to peers and faculty and collectively refine their projects.
-At the conclusion of the course, they will present their projects for final approval to a committee of UATX faculty and outside experts.
+Students enroll in a Polaris Pitch course offered by the academic Center in which they will be undertaking their projects.
+In this course, students work intensively on producing and pitching a polished proposal.
+Students present plans to peers and faculty and collectively refine their projects.
+At the conclusion of the course, students present their projects for final approval to a committee of UATX faculty and outside experts.
 Deliverables include a detailed project proposal and public engagement plan, as well as a roadmap of the process for realizing the project over the next five terms, i.e., by the end of the following academic year.

 POL 3110